TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 #### Filtering by Title Search

-1. Type in an *incident title* in the **Enter title** space on the filter bar.
+1. Type in an *group title* in the **Enter title** space on the filter bar.
-2. Click **Go** or hit the return key to *filter and display only incidents* that include the entered title.
+2. Click **Go** or hit the return key to *filter and display only groups* that include the entered title.
-For example by searching the incident title *“attacks”,* there is a display of all incidents containing this keyword.
+For example by searching the group title *“attacks”,* there is a display of all groups containing this keyword.

     ![Filtering by Tittle Search](incident_filtering_by_tittle.png)

 #### Filtering by Location Search

 1. Type in the name of a *location (town, polling station etc.)* in the **Enter Location** text box on the filter bar.
-2. Click **Go** to display all incidents associated with that location.
+2. Click **Go** to display all groups associated with that location.
-  For example, typing in *Ghana* in the *Location Text box*, display all incidents whose location was entered as *“Ghana”*.
+  For example, typing in *Ghana* in the *Location Text box*, display all groups whose location was entered as *“Ghana”*.

     ![Filtering by Location Search](incident_filtering_by_location.png)

 ## Trend Analysis

-Trend analysis give snappy and easy graphical visualizations of the occurrences of incidents using keywords, social media type, the Twitter handles, or Facebook groups/pages to build trends.
+Trend analysis give snappy and easy graphical visualizations of the occurrences of groups using keywords, social media type, the Twitter handles, or Facebook groups/pages to build trends.

 ### What is an Analytic Trend?

-An analytic trend is a graphical visualizations of incidents as bar charts or stacked lines.
+An analytic trend is a graphical visualizations of groups as bar charts or stacked lines.

 ### Creating a Trend